 Before the wound is closed two drainage tubes will be placed under the skin to suck out any collection of fluid under the skin.
 This will remain for between three to four days depending on the instruction from the doctor.
 The abdominal dressing is done with the help of elastic plaster, which will remain for three to five days.

 After Tummy Tuck Surgery

-After Tummy Tuck the patient usually stays in Hospital for between three to five days.
+After Tummy Tuck surgery in Chennai (Hande hospital), the patient usually stays in Hospital for between three to five days.
 As soon as the drainage tubes are removed, the patient is ready to go home.
 The patient is asked to come back to the hospital about three days later and the Elastic Plaster is removed and the patient is asked to wear an abdominal corset.
 Patients are requested to wear the corset for at least one and a half months.

 The corset is like an undergarment and the patient can wear her usual dress over it to go about her normal activities.
 We usually advise the patients not to lift any heavy weights for about three months after the procedure.
 Sutures or Clips as the case may be are usually removed between days 12 and 14.

 The purpose of tummy tuck plastic surgery is to change your body shape, not to lose weight.
 If fat is localized in the abdomen, but there is no excess skin, then liposuction is an alternative to a tummy tuck.

 The tummy tuck surgery/ abdominoplasty poses various risks that include: